metakgp/erp-auto-login/README.md

 =====================

 A chrome extension that you have to setup just one time, to automatically login to your IITKGP ERP account every time.
-Just download the chrome extension here, and click on the extension logo to setup your login credentials.
+Just [install the chrome extension](https://chrome.google.com/webstore/detail/iitkgp-erp-auto-login/gdickphilmdekcbmpjmbnbikchaecbdk), and click on the extension logo (IIT Kharagpur's logo) to setup your login credentials.

 <img src="demo.png">